Bastille Networks

 Series B in 2002

 Azanda Network Devices is a communications semiconductor company based in Sunnyvale, California.
-The company specializes in developing semiconductors designed for next-generation optical and metro-area networks.
-Additionally, Azanda focuses on creating multi-service traffic management solutions that enhance the functionality of routers and switches.
-Through its innovative products, the company aims to address the evolving needs of telecommunications and data networking markets.
+The company specializes in the development of semiconductors designed for next-generation optical and metro-area networks.
+Additionally, Azanda creates multi-service traffic management solutions that enhance the performance of routers and switches, addressing the evolving demands of modern communication infrastructure.
+Through its innovative products, Azanda Network Devices aims to contribute to advancements in network efficiency and reliability.

 Allegro Networks